We issue two main types of certificates:

 Guarantees of Origin: proof of sustainable energy production

 GoOs are issued both for sustainable energy and sustainable electricity from combined heat and power plants.
-This is based on the 1998 Electricity Act and several Ministerial schemes.
+This is based on the 1998 Electricity Act and several ministerial schemes.

 Guarantees of Origin are issued for both private and commercial production plants and they are issued to traders.
 They serve to:

 In addition, Statistics Netherlands (CBS) uses Guarantees of Origin to gather and publish statistics on sustainable energy.
 The CBS calculates the amount of sustainable energy produced and consumed in the Netherlands.
 These statistics are important for the Dutch government, as indicators of whether its energy goals have been achieved.
-The EU goal for the Netherlands is that fourteen percent of the energy used in 2020 should come from sustainable sources.
+The EU goal for the Netherlands is that 14percent of the energy used in 2020 should come from sustainable sources.

 Electricity from combined heat and power (cogeneration) plants

 You can also apply for Guarantees of Origin for electricity generated in a high-efficiency combined heat and power plant (CHP).
 CHP is usually more efficient than ‘normal’ power generation, because heat and electricity are generated and used in a combined way.
-We will issue GoOs for highly efficient CHP plants, if the producer requests for it.
+We will issue GoOs for highly efficient CHP plants, if the producer requests this.
 The efficiency requirements have been set internationally in European Directive 2004/8 on the promotion of cogeneration based on “useful heat demand” (see Directive 2004/8/EC).